-That means that in the network shown, the effective connection speed of a computer with a 1,300 Mbps is 160 Mbps ( $1300 \div 5$ ), and other devices would also see their WiFi speeds divided by 5.
+That means that in the network shown, a computer with a 1,300 Mbps capacity provides an effective WiFi connection speed of 160 Mbps (1300÷ 5), and other devices would also see their WiFi speeds divided by 5.

 Tri-band WiFi adds a second 5 GHz WiFi band to the network.
 This increases the available WiFi bandwidth, which can be compared to widening the road.
 In addition to widening the road, using two 5 GHz bands means that the router has dedicated 5 GHz bands.
-That's like having two lanes in the wider road instead of one.
+That's like tri-band WiFi connections using two lanes in the wider road instead of one.
 The router automatically uses Smart Connect to allocate the fastest devices to the fast lane.

 Figure 8.
-A tri-band network offers two dedicated 5 GHz bands
+A tri-band network includes two dedicated 5 GHz bands

-In this tri-band network, the first 5 GHz band is 200 Mbps, and the speed of the second 5 GHz band is 1,300 Mbps.
+In this tri-band network, the first 5 GHz band provides a speed of 200 Mbps, and the second 5 GHz band provides a speed of 1300 Mbps.

 The slower and faster devices are separated in different WiFi connections to ensure that you get the best speed on each device.
-So in the previous figure, all the three mobile devices are on one 5 GHz band with a combined maximum speed of 200 Mbps, and the other 5 GHz WiFi band is used for the faster 802.11ac devices with a combined maximum speed of 1300 Mbps.
-Effectively both slower and faster devices can run faster and the overall network speed increases by more than two times, from 450 Mbps to 1500 Mbps.
+So in the previous figure, all three mobile devices are on one 5 GHz band with a combined maximum speed of 200 Mbps, and the other 5 GHz WiFi band is used for the faster 802.11ac devices with a combined maximum speed of 1300 Mbps.
+Effectively both slower and faster devices can run faster and the overall network speed increases by more than two times, from 640 Mbps to 1500 Mbps.